MislavJaksic/Design-Patterns/README.md

 #### Iterator

 Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+#### Null object

+Avoids null references by providing a default object.

 #### Observer